List of countries without visa fee India

 The visa issuing rules have been eased since 1997.
-Practically a 30-days tourist visa can be obtained from any Mongolian Embassy abroad (see the list) within 24 hours for approximately US$ 40.00.
-Additional fees are charged for urgent visa.
+Practically a 30-day tourist visa can be obtained from any Mongolian Embassy abroad (see the list) within 24 hours for approximately US$ 40.00.
+Additional fees are charged for urgent visas.

-Alternatively, those who travel from countries with no Mongolian mission present, can get visa either from the Mongolian Embassy in Beijing or Moscow , or at the arrival points: Chinggis Khaan (Buyant-Ukhaa) International Airport in Ulaanbaatar, Zamyn-Uud Railway Station on southern border or Sukhbaatar Railway station on the northern border
+Alternatively, those who travel from countries with no Mongolian mission present, can get a visa either from the Mongolian Embassy in Beijing or Moscow , or at the arrival points: Chinggis Khaan (Buyant-Ukhaa) International Airport in Ulaanbaatar, Zamyn-Uud Railway Station on southern border or Sukhbaatar Railway Station on the northern border.

-Visitors are also advised to obtain proper transit visa from China or Russia.
-There were cases when foreigners who failed to secure two-time transit visa were denied entrance to these countries on their way back home from Mongolia.
+Visitors are also advised to obtain a proper transit visa from China or Russia.
+There were cases when foreigners who failed to secure two-time transit visas were denied entrance to these countries on their way back home from Mongolia.

 BUSINESS TRAVEL TO MONGOLIA